Victoria BC Wedding Venues

-These venues are great for that rustic feel, which can make an elegant event feel more organic and a fun event feel even more inviting.
+These venues are great for that rustic vibe, which can make an elegant event feel more organic and a fun event feel even more inviting.
 They’re perfect for having both ceremony and reception, along with a great portrait session, without even leaving the venue.
+Note: there are a lot of this style of venue farther up Vancouver Island, so be sure to check out the Vancouver Island Wedding Venues page too.

 I love a wedding at a different sort of venue, which tends to come along with some amazing, unique photo opportunities.